C2DH/ranketwo-submissions/lessons/drafts/data-ethics.md

 > **What is the GDPR?** The General Data Protection Regulation (GDPR) is a European Union legal framework that came into force in 2018.
 It regulates how personal data — any information relating to an identifiable living person, including photographs — may be collected, stored, and shared.
 It applies to anyone processing personal data within the EU, and gives individuals the right to control how their information is used.

-In your own words, what does the GDPR protect, and who does it protect it for?
+In your own words, what does the GDPR framework protect, and who does it protect it for?
 Does it change anything about how you answered the questions above?

 <!--simpler alternative for this third part of the exercice: Search for the term "GDPR" on the EUR-Lex website (or on the web) and read the first paragraph of the regulation.
 In your own words, what does it protect, and who does it protect it for?-->